RIDA in Operation

 What is RIDA (Revenue Intelligence & Decision Architecture)?

-RIDA is a formal economic operating system that governs how a firm prices, allocates capital, and designs incentives under uncertainty.
-It is built on applied price theory and runs in five sequential stages, each with explicit completion criteria.
+RIDA is a proprietary economic operating system developed by B.L.
+Sheets.
+It governs how a firm prices, allocates capital, and designs incentives under uncertainty, and runs in five sequential stages, each with explicit completion criteria.
 It is economic operating infrastructure, not a strategy framework, a forecasting tool, or a consulting deliverable.

 How is RIDA different from management consulting, RevOps, or a fractional CFO?